robdmoore/TestDataSustainabilityPresentation/README.md

 Presentation
 ------------

-This presentation was given to the [TestWest Conference](http://www.bankwest.com.au/testwest) held by [BankWest](http://www.bankwest.com.au/) on March 12 2014 at Perth Convention and Exhibition Centre.
+This presentation was given to the [TestWest Conference](http://www.bankwest.com.au/testwest) held by [BankWest](http://www.bankwest.com.au/) on March 12 2014 at Perth Convention and Exhibition Centre, it has since been updated in 2018.